lisaplesko/WDI-hub/README.md

 # Web Development Immersive on Github

-Designed to help everyone discover the students of WDI at General Assembly.
+Discover the students of WDI at General Assembly.
 Take a peek at the code that students are pushing from Boston, NYC and Washington D.C (more cities coming soon).

 ## Features
 * Index site shows a collection of faces from General Assembly's Web Development Immersive Program